 Sir Stamford Raffles later pledged a contribution of 3,000 Spanish dollars from the EIC to the royal mosque’s building fund.
 The original mosque was a single-storey brick structure with a two-tiered pitched roof, an architectural feature typical of traditional Southeast Asian mosques.

 By 1924, it had become clear that the century-old structure was in dire need of repairs.
 The trustees of the mosque then approved the construction of a larger mosque on the site.
 Irish architect Denis Santry from the local architectural firm Swan & Maclaren was commissioned for the project; he also designed the Cenotaph, Telok Ayer Chinese Methodist Church, and Former Tanjong Pagar Railway Station.
 The work was done in phases as fundraising was started in 1924 and partly to avoid disrupting the use of the mosque by worshippers.
 However, these were the years leading to the global recession, and fundraising became increasingly difficult.
-Construction almost came to a standstill from 1926 to 1927, when no funds were raised, however in 1928, the mosque started its fundraising efforts again and building works commenced that same year.
+From 1926 to 1927, no funds were raised.
+However, in 1928, the mosque started its fundraising efforts again and building works commenced that same year.
 Muslims from the various ethnic communities in Singapore donated generously to the building project.
 Finally, by 26 February 1932, the reconstruction of the mosque was completed with only minor works left to be done.
 The iron and brick wall enclosing the mosque was to be completed by the end of the year.